-Morgan Griffith is a father, husband and former small town attorney serving his third term in the U.S. House of Representatives.
+Morgan Griffith is a father, husband and former small town attorney serving his fourth term in the U.S. House of Representatives.

 Before being elected to Congress in 2010, Morgan served as a member of the Virginia House of Delegates from 1994 to 2011, where he represented the City of Salem, portions of Roanoke County, and prior to 2002 represented portions of Montgomery County.
 In 2000, Morgan became the House Majority Leader, the first Republican in Virginia history to hold that position.